shobrook/syntaxis/README.md

 #### `try`/`except` blocks

-`try` blocks are assumed to always execute, and the `except` block is assumed not to execute.
-Like with `if`/`else` blocks, this assumption does not mean the `except` body is ignored.
-Object flow is still tracked inside the `except` block, but changes to the namespace do not persist outside the block.
+`try` blocks are assumed to always execute, without throwing an exception, and the `except` block is assumed not to execute.
+Like with `if`/`else` blocks, this assumption does not the `except` body is ignored.
+Object flow is still tracked inside the `except` block, but any changes made to the namespace within this block do not persist outside that scope.

 #### `return`, `break`, and `continue` statements